peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 1. **Solar declination.** Solar declination varies during the intermittency period.
-In our case, the model does no provide the scheme with solar declination for the subsequent time steps, nor a straighforward way of calculating it[^3].
+In our case, the model does no provide the scheme with solar declination for the subsequent time steps, nor a straightforward way of calculating it[^3].
    In order to
    simplify implementation, solar declination within intermittency period